Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 This new PCSrc signal will need to take into account both the prediction made by the branch predictor, as well as the actual resolved branch value.
 Because of this, two internal signals will be created:

 - PCSrcRes: The result produced by the branch decoder, holding the resolved result of a given branch that is currently in the execution stage.
-- PCSrcPredD: The result produced by the branch predictor in the **Decode** stage.
+- PCSrcPredF: The result produced by the branch predictor in the **Fetch** stage.
-- PCSrcPredE: the previous value of PCSrcPredD computed in the **Decode** stage.
+- PCSrcPredE: the previous value of PCSrcPredF computed in the **Fetch** stage.
 This is the signal that will be compared against PCSrcRes in order to determine the validity of the prediction.

+Note that I plan on going with the predicted branch in the fetch stage, as to stop a stall that would be required if the predicted branch were to be taken in the decode stage.
+This means that on a successfully predicted taken branch, no cycles will be lost.
+However this will require extra hardware in the fetch stage, mainly being comparators to determine if the opcode from the fetched instruction is a branch/jump or not.
+The fetch of the BTB entry would need to occur regardless at some point, and can be fetched in parallel with the fetch of the instruction word itself from memory.
+A multiplexer can be used to determine if the predicted BTB address is to be used, using the branch predictor alongside the result of the comparator as its select signal.
+This should be clear once the changes are made in the microarchitecture diagram.

 The possible branching cases are listed below, along with the changes that must be made to PCSrc, and any flushes that may need to occur with each case.
-- Not a branching instruction: PCSrc -> PCPlus4F (Branch in Decode stage)
+- Not a branching instruction: PCSrc -> PCPlus4F
   - PCPred predicts not taken, PCRes will concur
-- Jump: PCSrc -> PCTargetB (from BTB), FlushD
+- Jump: PCSrc -> PCTargetB (from BTB)
 - Branch predicted as not taken: PCSrc -> PCPlus4F
   - PCPred will predict not taken, once in execution stage, PCRes agrees
-- Branch predicted as taken: PCSrc -> PCTargetB (From BTB), FlushD
+- Branch predicted as taken: PCSrc -> PCTargetB (From BTB)
   - PCPred predicts taken, once in execution stage, PCRes agrees
 - Branch predicted not taken, but mispredicted: PCSrc -> PCTargetE, FlushD, FlushE
   - PCPred predicts not taken, once in execution stage, PCRes disagrees